Fairness is in the details: Face Dataset Auditing: Related Works

 Depending on the size of the dataset, manual extraction may be time-consuming and challenging, prompting the use of a classifier to automatically annotate part of the dataset.
 CNNs are particularly well suited to images, as they can extract visually identifiable features.
 From a face image, CNNs can capture skin tone as a set of pixel colors or as ITA.
 However, this information alone omits ethnic features \cite{thong2023} such as hair texture or face shape, which can reduce the accuracy of ethnic classification.
 This highlights the need for image segmentation.
 Therefore, the chosen architecture should identify areas that contain these features, while excluding irrelevant areas such as the background.
 Among existing methods \cite{Rembg}, the FairFace architecture \cite{king2015maxmarginobjectdetection} detects faces and classifies age and gender using a ResNet34 architecture \cite{he2015deepresiduallearningimage}.
 A variant approach in \cite{Qin_2020_PR} employs a nested U-Net architecture called $U^2$-Net.
-Finally, a segmentation of the skin region can be achieved using DeepLabv3 \cite{chen2017rethinkingatrousconvolutionsemantic} with a MobileNetV3 Large Backbone model \cite{howard2019searchingmobilenetv3} pretrained on Celeb-HQ \cite{CelebAMask-HQ}.
+Finally, interest has brewed around understanding and guiding the CNNs by understanding how the networks treat facial characteristics \cite{zhang2017examiningcnnrepresentationsrespect}.
+A segmentation of the skin region can be achieved using DeepLabv3 \cite{chen2017rethinkingatrousconvolutionsemantic} with a MobileNetV3 Large Backbone model \cite{howard2019searchingmobilenetv3} pretrained on Celeb-HQ \cite{CelebAMask-HQ}.
 An extension proposed by \cite{thong2023,merler2019diversityfaces} estimates ITA values.
 More precisely, after smoothing the image and applying a skin mask, the authors applied a K-means clustering on the pixels values and kept the one with the highest luminosity to extract the ITA values.
 Finally, \cite{10776291} trained a CNN from scratch to classify skin pixel shades into 10 classes.
-However, none of these methods explore the impact of training dataset size or provide specific configurations for the Fitzpatrick classification.
+However, none of these methods explore the impact of training dataset size which is crucial when auditing, as underlined in \cite{FaceAuditorReviewer}, or provide specific configurations for the Fitzpatrick classification.